TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Introduction/Index.rst

 About this document
 ^^^^^^^^^^^^^^^^^^^

 This is a short tutorial for editors.

-It first shows you how to log in to TYPO3.
-TYPO3 has a page tree with the pages, which you can see when you visit your website.
-On these pages you have content elements, which contain the content, which is present on each page.
-As an editor you will create and edit content elements and pages.
+It explains how to create pages and content elements.
+It also details the various types of pages and content elements.

-This tutorial begins with the tasks, which an editor needs most
-frequently: Editing existing and creating new content.
-The following chapters will explain how to edit and create pages.
-Finally there is a short introduction on working with translations.
+This tutorial starts with the tasks which an editor most frequently needs: editing existing content and creating new one.
+We will then move on to editing and creating pages.
+Then comes a short introduction to working with translations.
+Finally the tutorial presents the various access restriction
+concepts: visibility, publication time and password-protected pages.

 The tutorial provides the most basic instructions step-by-step.
 It does not cover all available functions, but the most common ones.

+It is assumed that you have been through the :ref:`Getting Started Tutorial <t3start:start>` and are thus familiar with the general concepts of TYPO3 CMS, in particular the separation of frontend and backend.

 .. _new: